jonasberge/adventofcode/lore/day-14-docking-data.md

 To initialize your ferry's docking program, you need the sum of all values left in memory after the initialization program completes.
 (The entire 36-bit address space begins initialized to the value `0` at every address.)
 In the above example, only two values in memory are not zero - `101` (at address `7`) and `64` (at address `8`) - producing a sum of <b>`165`</b>.

-Execute the initialization program. <b>What is the sum of all values left in memory after it completes?</b>
+Execute the initialization program. <b>What is the sum of all values left in memory after it completes?</b> (Do not truncate the sum to 36 bits.)

 ---